CCEMGroupTCD/DARTassembler/docs/index.rst

 - **Powerful Assembler**: Generate novel transition metal complexes in a matter of seconds with DART's automated processes and comprehensive user options.

 - **Advanced Complex Control**: DART supports the assembly of a wide range of octahedral and square-planar geometries.
 Want more?
-Leave us a :ref:`feature request <contributing>`!
+Leave us a `feature request! <https://github.com/CCEMGroupTCD/DART/issues>`_

 - **Comprehensive Ligand Database**: Tap into a diverse array of 41,018 ligands from real-world structures for innovative materials discovery.